CaptStephan/T3-Amanda/README.md

 From here you can download the inference model you would like to use and go from there.
 My intent would be to train a new model to recognize unsafe things such as a fire not in the fireplace, a hot iron that is still on with no person next to it, a child too close to a hot stove, etc. The general idea is generic safety bot.

+There are three Python files so far, one for testing movement manually, one for testing the voice command and LED lights, and one generic trained model from Caffe that recognizes: aeroplane, bicycle, bird, boat, bottle, bus, car, cat, chair, cow, diningtable, dog, horse, motorbike, person, pottedplant, sheep, sofa, train, tvmonitor.

+These would all be combined and more hardware for object detection and avoidance added.
+Then the combined code would include Google Home or Alexa implementation for personal assistant items.